Skip to main content

 FNP vs. PMHNP: Essential Distinctions

-While both of these positions are advanced practice nursing roles that involve direct patient care and require graduate education, training and certification, some important differences need to be considered.
+While both of these positions are advanced practice nursing roles that involve direct patient care and require graduate education, training and certification, prospective APRNs should consider these important differences.

 Type of Patients